laravel-enso/documents/README.md

 - can link documents to any other model
 - comes with its own VueJS component
 - uses [FileManager](https://github.com/laravel-enso/FileManager) for file operations
-- uses the [Image Transformer](https://github.com/laravel-enso/ImageTransformer) package for cropping and optimizing the avatar files
+- uses the [ImageTransformer](https://github.com/laravel-enso/ImageTransformer) package for optimizing the uploaded image files
 - security policies are used to enforce proper user authorization

 ### Under the Hood

 - creates a `Document` model that has a `documentable` morphTo relationship
 - polymorphic relationships are used, which makes it possible to attach documents to any other entity
 - within the entity to which we want to attach documents, we must use the `Documentable` trait

 ### Installation Steps

-1. Add `LaravelEnso\CommentsManager\DocumentsServiceProvider::class` to `config/app.php`

-2. Run migrations.
+1. Run the migrations

-3. Publish the config file with `php artisan vendor:publish --tag=documents-config`.
-Define the `'model_alias' => 'App\Model'` mapping in the `config/documents.php` file.
+2. Publish the config file with `php artisan vendor:publish --tag=documents-config`.
+Define the `'model_alias' => 'App\Model'` mapping in the `config/documents.php` file

-4. Publish the VueJS components with `php artisan vendor:publish --tag=documents-component`.
+3. Publish the VueJS components with `php artisan vendor:publish --tag=vue-components`

 4. Include the VueJS components in your `app.js` and then compile with `gulp` / `npm run dev`